Workplace health and safety has improved over the years. Still, no occupation in New Jersey is entirely free from accidents, injuries, or illnesses.

 Types of Workers’ Compensation Benefits Available in New Jersey

-Workers’ compensation is an insurance program.
+Workers’ comp is an insurance program.
 It provides benefits to employees who suffer job-related injuries or illnesses.
 New Jersey was one of the first states in the country to offer such a program.
 Today, nearly every state in the country provides workers’ compensation benefits.

 New Jersey workers’ comp benefits are classified as: